| Hours | 8:30 - 15:15 (Must enter at the time on your ticket) |

 Even if you can't get tickets, the main path goes past the house and there is a viewing platform overlooking the house.
 The expo museum is worth a look as well.

-If you live outside Japan then your best bet is to pick a weekday and go early enough to get same-day tickets.
-Ticket sales start at 8:30 and the house is closed on Mondays.
-Weekends and holidays are still fully booked.
+Advance reservations are available via Lawson's Loppi system.
+If you live outside Japan then your best bet may be to pick a weekday and go early enough to get same-day tickets.
+Ticket sales start at 8:30.
+Weekends and holidays are usually fully booked.
+Only those 4 and under are free.
+Actual hours vary a bit by season and day.

 Getting There